Slow road to recovery in quake-ravaged Haiti

 "They are time bombs for the future," Cochetel said.

-How to get Haitians working in a country where more than half the annual budget comes from international aid is also among the myriad of challenges.
+How to get Haitians working in a country where more than half the annual budget comes from international aid is among the myriad challenges.

 "The best resource Haiti has right now are its people, but there has been very little investment in them," said Joceyln McCalla, a leading Haitian-American development consultant.